There are certain warning signs in pregnancy that needs immediate medical attention.

 It means your body has a ‘not happy’ reaction to the pregnancy.
 It is a very serious condition that needs to be monitored by medical practitioners.

-Early signs of this syndrome is rising blood pressure and the presence of excess protein in your urine.
+Early signs of this syndrome are rising blood pressure and the presence of excess protein in your urine.

 HIV & Pregnancy